 Christmas Sheet Music / Score - Download and Print

-Christmas Carols, Christmas hymns and Christmas tunes are two aspects of Christmas that make it special.
-Even though church-going is somewhat on the wane, traditional Christmas Carols such as Silent Night or The Holly And The Ivy remain as popular as ever.
+Christmas Carols, Hymns and tunes are aspects of Christmas that make it special.
+Even though church-going is somewhat on the wane, traditional Christmas Carol Sheet Music such as Silent Night or The Holly And The Ivy remain as popular as ever.
 Christmas tunes, such as Jingle Bells, are recorded in ever-different versions, some better, some best forgotten.
 Even though new tunes seem to appear every Christmas from an ever-increasing number of one-hit wonders, it is the traditional Christmas Carols, Christmas hymns and Christmas tunes that really manage to get us into the spirit of Christmas.

 Many traditions we associate with Christmas originate in the Germanic Pagan Midwinter Solstice called Yule.
 The celebration of the winter solstice was a well established practice long before Northern Europe was Christianised.
 As a result the Christmas we celebrate today, although as a Christian Festival signifying the birth and celebration of Christ, is in fact a complex melting-pot of Christian and Pagan traditions.
 In the United Kingdom the Christmas tree was introduced by Prince Albert, the husband of Queen Victoria.
 Albert was born a German Royal (Prince Albert of Saxe-Coburg and Gotha) and is credited with re-invigorating the Victorian Christmas.
 He introduced the first Christmas tree to Windsor Castle (in 1834).
 It is likely that the United States had adopted this practice before the UK, due to the large number of German immigrants populating the United States.
 By the 1860s the Christmas tree had become more commonplace in western homes, though the decorations would vary from decade to decade.